JFtechOfficial/Hyperion_JSON_client/README.md

 ```

 ### host
-Change the IP address of the Hyperion server you want to connect to.
+Change the IP address of the Hyperion server you want to connect to
 ```python
 h.host = '192.168.1.42'
 ```
 When you change the host you need to reconnect.
-Get the IP address of the Hyperion server you want to connect to.
+Get the IP address of the Hyperion server you want to connect to
 ```python
 my_host = h.host()
 ```

 ### port
-Change the port of the Hyperion server you want to connect to.
+Change the port of the Hyperion server you want to connect to
 ```python
 h.port = 19444
 ```
 When you change the port you need to reconnect.
-Get the port of the Hyperion server you want to connect to.
+Get the port of the Hyperion server you want to connect to
 ```python
 my_port = h.port()
 ```